Cortex-Customer-Engineering/moneymouth/readme.md

-moneymouth is a service created by Scaffolder in Cortex.
+moneymouth is a service created by Scaffolder in Cortex..